FDA approved for more than 25 years

 Before we get into how to treat each type of hair loss on the Norwood hair scale, you should know a bit about the causes of hair loss.

-Certain people have hair follicles that are more sensitive to the hormone dihydrotestosterone (or DHT, a naturally occurring male steroid hormone that’s converted from testosterone) than others.
+Basically, certain people are born with hair follicles that are more sensitive to the hormone dihydrotestosterone (DHT), a naturally occurring male hormone that’s converted from testosterone.

-For people with hair follicles that are sensitive to DHT, even normal amounts of the hormone can cause hair follicles to shrink and eventually fail to grow, which creates the horseshoe-shaped hair pattern that many bald men have.
+For people with hair follicles sensitive to DHT, even normal amounts of the hormone can cause hair follicles to shrink (a process known as miniaturization).
+Eventually, they’ll fail to grow, which creates the horseshoe-shaped hair pattern many bald men have.

-The earlier you take action to treat and prevent hair loss, the more of your hair you’ll usually be able to keep.
+No matter where you are on the Norwood scale, the earlier you take action to treat and prevent hair loss, the more hair you’ll usually be able to keep.

-If you notice your hair advancing from one Norwood type to the next, or if you notice a receding hairline or other common early signs of balding, take action as soon as possible.
-If you treat your hair loss while you’re still Norwood 2 or 3, you may be able to keep most or all of your hair.
+If you notice your hair advancing from one Norwood type to the next — or if you notice a receding hairline or other early signs of balding — take action as soon as possible.
+If you treat your hair loss while you’re still in Norwood 2 or 3 stages, you might be able to keep most or all of your hair.

-As hair loss progresses to the later stages, it becomes more difficult to treat effectively, even via surgical procedures such as hair transplantation.
+As hair loss progresses to the later Norwood stages of baldness, it becomes harder to treat effectively, even with surgical procedures like hair transplantation.

-At Norwood 3 or 4 stage you should start looking into hair loss treatment options.
-The most common treatments are medications known as finasteride and minoxidil, which have been approved by the Food and Drug Administration (FDA) and can slow down or stop further hair loss.
+At Norwood 3 or 4 stage you should start looking into hair loss treatment options (if you haven’t already).
+The most common treatments are the medications finasteride and minoxidil, which have been approved by the U.S. Food and Drug Administration (FDA) and can slow down or stop further hair loss.

 These medications work in different ways.
 Finasteride (sold under the brand name Propecia®) blocks testosterone from being converted into DHT and encourages new hair growth.

-Also sold as Rogaine®, minoxidil works by moving your hair follicles into a state of active growth and stimulating blood flow to your scalp.
+Also sold as Rogaine®, minoxidil works by moving hair follicles into a state of active growth and stimulating blood flow to the scalp.
 Essentially, minoxidil keeps the hair growth cycle going by encouraging new hair growth on your head.

-At Norwood stage 5, hair transplant surgery might be a viable option to add some coverage to your scalp and hairline.
-Two common hair transplant options are follicular unit extraction (FUE) and follicular unit transplantation (FUT), both of which you can learn about in our guide to this procedure.
+At Norwood stage 5 and above, a hair transplant surgery might be a viable option to add some coverage to your scalp and hairline.
+But remember, you need to have some remaining hair for a transplant to be successful.

 Hair loss treatments, delivered

-Although not perfect, healthcare professionals and hair transplant surgeons commonly refer to stages of the Norwood scale to diagnose and treat hair loss in men.
+Although it’s imperfect, healthcare professionals and hair transplant surgeons commonly refer to stages of the Norwood scale to diagnose and treat hair loss in men.

 • The Norwood hair scale measures male pattern baldness in seven stages to determine the severity and pattern of hair loss.